 But are you really ready to open your Maryland business?
 Before making it official, first find out if the state requires you to get a license for your company.

 Ready to get started?
 Get a pen and some paper.
 I promise to make this quick and hassle-free.

 Good news — typically, not every Maryland business owner needs a license.
-In fact, it seems that the state recommends that you pursue getting a license only if it’s absolutely needed.
+In fact, it seems that the state recommends that you only pursue getting one if it’s absolutely needed.
 Otherwise it just creates extra paperwork and slows down the process for other small business owners.

 No one likes to add administrative burden.
 So after you register your business (you can do it online), head to your local office of the Clerk of the Circuit Court.
 This is where you can find out if your local county requires you to hold a business license before opening up.

-Most likely, you’ll need a license if your business sells wholesale or retail products, or is in the restaurant industry.
+Most likely, you’ll need a license if your company sells wholesale or retail products, or is in the restaurant industry.

 Finally, most peddlers or professionals selling items door-to-door need licenses too.
 Of course, this is all decided within the county court system, so it varies depending on where your business is located.

 General rule of thumb — if you sell products, you’ll probably need a license.
-If you sell services, you may not , but it depends on your business’s location.
+If you sell services, you may not , but it depends on your company’s location.

-There are a lot of benefits to getting a Maryland business license, including:
+There are a lot of benefits to getting a business license in Maryland, including:

-It’s worth the time and effort it takes to get a business license.
-So if you’re ready to jump in and start applying for a Maryland business license today, here are the steps you can consider taking.
+It’s worth the time and effort it takes to get a license for your company.
+So if you’re ready to jump in and start applying for a business license in Maryland today, here are the steps you can consider taking.

 Have you registered your business with the state yet?
-For the most part, every Maryland business owner needs to take this step.
+For the most part, every company owner in Maryland needs to take this step.

-The good news is that it’s fairly easy, so go online to the Maryland Business Express website, and you can make your business official with the state.
-You also can register a business trade name.
+The good news is that it’s fairly easy, so go online to the Maryland Business Express website, and you can make your business official with the state (and even register a trade name).

 The state’s court system also has a handy questionnaire to help you learn if you need a business license.
-Check out the Maryland Judicial System Business License website to find out and apply for a license online.
+Check out the Maryland Judicial System Business License website to find out and apply for yours online.